 A significant amount of road space was initially reallocated in the city centre for walking and wheeling.

 Following a period of monitoring and review, some measures were removed to allow a focus on the delivery of temporary infrastructure where it was most needed and to improve its look and feel.
 Larger style planters and trees were subsequently installed around George Square to green the space as well as restrict vehicle movement.

 Complementary work was also undertaken around St Vincent Place, Queen Street and Merchant City.

 Temporary footway widening remained in situ around our main transport hubs and busier bus stops.

 Details of all measures introduced in our city centre through Spaces for People can be found here.

-This element of the programme seeks to free up pedestrian space where it's most needed such as outside local shops, and has primarily been achieved through the removal of kerbside parking.
+This element of the programme created additional pedestrian space within many of our communities, and was primarily made possible through the removal of kerbside parking.

-We have also reconfigured the road layout on Kelvin Way to balance the provision of extra space for walkers, wheelers and cyclists whilst enabling vehicular access into the Kelvingrove Art Gallery and Museum - see Sustrans' video of how locals are enjoying the new space.
+Changes were also made to the road layout on Kelvin Way to balance the provision of extra space for walkers, wheelers and cyclists whilst enabling vehicular access into the Kelvingrove Art Gallery and Museum.

 School Car Free Zones:

-Every effort will be made to ensure the needs of disabled people are fully considered in the planning and delivery of Spaces for People measures, and the project team will endeavour to ensure that these reflect the considerations identified in the recent briefing paper issued by the Mobility and Access Committee for Scotland (MACS) as well as taking existing guidance into account in their design.
+Every effort has been made to ensure the needs of disabled people are fully considered in the planning and delivery of Spaces for People measures, and the project team has endeavoured to ensure that these reflect the considerations identified in the briefing paper issued by the Mobility and Access Committee for Scotland (MACS) as well as taking existing guidance into account in their design.